"I feared for my life": Collins Atta Poku speaks on why he left Wontumi Sports

-Former Wontumi Sports Journalist Bishop Atta Poku Speaks Out, Alleges Threat to His Life
+Former Wontumi Sports Journalist Collins Atta Poku Speaks Out, Alleges Threat To His Life

+- Ghanaian sports journalist Collins Atta Poku has opened up about his exit from Wontumi Sports

+- The renowned journalist, in a video, noted that he left because there was an attempt on his life by a colleague

-Renowned Ghanaian sports journalist, Bishop Atta Poku, has finally broken his silence on why he parted ways with Wontumi Sports.
+Renowned Ghanaian sports journalist Collins Atta Poku has finally broken his silence on why he parted ways with Wontumi Sports.

 In an interview, he attributed his exit to a life-threatening incident.
 Atta Poku stated that while he had no personal issues with anyone at the media house, he felt uneasy about one particular individual.